ncsa/Nightingale_real/docs/source/software/using_r.rst

 Introduction
 ============

 R is a programming language and software environment for statistical computing and graphics.
-R and its libraries implement a wide variety of statistical and graphical techniques, including linear and non-linear modeling, classical statistical tests, time-series analysis, classification, clustering, and others.
-R is easily extensible through functions and extensions, and the R community is noted for its active contributions in terms of packages.
-R is also an interpreted language in which users typically access it through a command-line interpreter.
+It is an interpreted language typically accessed through a command-line interpreter.
+R and its libraries implement a wide variety of statistical and graphical techniques, such as linear and non-linear modeling, classical statistical tests, time-series analysis, classification, and clustering.

-R and R packages are available via the “Comprehensive R Archive Network” (CRAN), a collection of sites which carry identical material, consisting of the R distribution(s), the contributed extensions, documentation for R, and binaries.
+R is easily extensible through functions and extensions.
+The R community is noted for its active contributions in developing R packages.
+R packages contain code, data, and documentation in a standardised collection format that can be installed by R users.
+R and R packages are available via the `Comprehensive R Archive Network (CRAN) <https://cran.r-project.org>`_, a collection of sites which carry identical material, consisting of the R distribution(s), the contributed extensions, documentation for R, and binaries.

 Versions
 ========

-The table below lists the versions of R installed on the Nightingale.
+The table below lists the versions of R currently installed on Nightingale.

 +---------+
 | Version |